michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 ## Luke 6

-1. IT was on the shabath, while Jeshu was walking among the corn,The place of grain. and his disciples gathered the ears, and rubbed in their hands and ate (them).
+1. IT was on the shabath, while Jeshu was walking among the corn,

 2. But some of the Pharishee said to them, Why do you a thing which it is not lawful on the shabuth to do?